j-d-b/min-react-starter/README.md

 I wanted a boilerplate for setting up a new React project without the full array of tools and abstractions that come with [`create-react-app`](https://github.com/facebook/create-react-app) (CRA).

 ## Inspiration
 Some beginners don't grasp that "React is just JavaScript" because CRA and JSX make it feel like you're working with a magic framework.
 React is great because it's just a UI library.
-The aim of this project is to demystify CRA development and give the developer complete understanding, and thus control of the toolchain.
+The aim of this project is to demystify React development and give the developer complete understanding, and thus control of the toolchain.

 This boilerplate provides:
 * A hot-reloading development server